drlukeparry/pycork/README.rst

 Usage
 ******

-The Cork CSG library is simple in nature and there are few functions that require any extra explicit description.
+The Cork CSG library, by design, has a simple interface for is functionality.
+Further detailed description of the function is therefore not necessary.

 .. code:: python